Under Israeli law, monopolies and “concentration groups” are subject to strict rules and regulations.

 Even in the absence of abusive conduct, the Israel Competition Authority may declare an entity a monopoly, which would subject the monopolist to certain limitations in the way it may conduct business, including specific limitations tailor-made by the authorities.

-We have substantial experience acting for international and local companies, across a wide range of industries, who are alleged to be monopolists and whose market conduct is the subject of investigation or other legal proceedings.
+We have substantial experience acting for international and local companies from a wide range of industries, which face monopoly allegations and whose market conduct is the subject of investigation or other legal proceedings.

-We also have extensive experience acting for clients challenging business practices carried out by monopolies and concentration groups in Israel.
+- We also have extensive experience acting for clients challenging business practices carried out by monopolies and “concentration groups” in Israel.